-French is a beautiful, yet challenging languages under many points of view.
+French is a beautiful, yet challenging language from many points of view.

 New phases involve new peaks to climb.
-One you need to conquer, for a starter, is the shyness to talk it and use it with others.
+One you need to conquer, for a starter, is the shyness to speak French and use it with others.
 But the linguistic acclimation is somewhat stressful too: tuning with such sounds, getting accustomed to a confusing orthography, exceptions of all sorts, etc. 😵

 No problem!
 French keeps being an extremely rewarding language, and with the right mindset and tools, you can very well flow towards an advanced level, C1 and beyond.

 The keep it simple, stupid rule does not work anymore.